irsbugs/irsbugs3.github.io/pages/demo.rst

 The custom css file is in *src* folder */files/assets/css/custom.css* Code in this file could set the size of the image.

-Here is a picture of Julian Assange it was
+Here is a picture of Julian Assange...

 .. image:: /images/julian_assange.jpg
        :width: 100
        :alt: Blind people.
 This is a photo of Julian
        :align: left

-|
-|

-Julian is no longer in prison in the UK.
-This text may look strange.
+Julian is no longer in prison in London, England.

 |
 |